$0 Rhode Island Adoption Quick-Start Checklist

 DCYF review and hearing scheduling: After the petition and all supporting documents are filed, DCYF must complete its review and the court must schedule the hearing.
 Current wait times for hearing dates in Providence County vary by docket congestion.
 Ask your attorney or agency for a current estimate — backlogs can push hearing dates out by weeks or months beyond the minimum.

-ICPC cases: For adoptions originating from another state, the ICPC approval process must be completed before the child enters Rhode Island, after which the six-month post-placement clock begins.
-Total timeline from birth or placement to finalization in an interstate case can easily run 12 to 18 months.
+ICPC cases: For adoptions originating from another state, the ICPC approval process must be completed before the child enters Rhode Island, after which the standard post-placement process applies.
+The total timeline varies with the interstate review, case documents, and court schedule.

 The Adoption Assistance Agreement Deadline